cjgribel/eduxEngine/docs/design/Physics.md

 - Build Bullet body in that principal-axes frame; sync to/from Transform via `com_local` and its inverse.
 - Cache computed `mass`/`inertia`/`com_local_*` for inspector + debug drawing.

+## Constraints (Current Setup)
+- Constraint components live on manager entities and reference `entity_a` + `entity_b` (both must be bound and have Transform + RigidBody).
+- ConstraintSystem scans the registry each frame, creates or updates Bullet constraints via PhysicsSystem, and destroys stale ones (handle map per constraint entity).
+- Anchors/axes are authored in each entity's local space (scaled by Transform); PhysicsSystem converts them into the body COM frame via `com_local_inverse`.
+- Supported types: point-to-point, hinge, slider, and 6DoF spring; motors/limits/springs are component fields.
+- Debug rendering visualizes anchors, axes, and limits; x-ray pass is opt-in per draw call.
+- World-point constraints are not supported yet (both entity refs must be bound).

 ## TODO

 ### Now